actonmass/actonmass.org/content/bills/stop-wage-theft.md

   - date: 2016-07-31
     description: DIes in House Ways & Means committeee after no action
     type: death
+  - description: Reported favorably and referred to House Ways & Means
+    date: 2020-10-29
+  - description: Bill left to die in Ways & Means
 timeline:
   - description: Sent to the Labor and Workforce Committee
     date: 2019-01-22